Rajesh-Tamada/Exchange-rates-api/README.md

     - The desired format is then stored in pandas dataframe and returns for further processing.

 3. ### Data Cleanup:
-    - `cleanup_data(df)` : This function checks data for duplicates and null values.
+    - `cleanup_data(df)` : This function checks data for duplicates,data types and null values.
 Drops the duplicates and replaces nulls with mean value.

 4. ### statistics:
     - `get_worst_exchange_rate(df)`: This function returns min exchange rate value.